Battle of Soissons (1918)

 The Battle of Soissons (1918) (also known as the Battle of the Soissonnais and of the Ourcq (Bataille du Soissoinais et de L'Ourcq) (Note: Le Soissonais is the area surrounding the city of Soissons.
-L'Ourcq is a river about 30 mi to the south.)) was fought on the Western Front during World War I. Waged from 18 to 22 July 1918 between the French (with American and British assistance) and the German armies, the battle was part of the much larger Allied Aisne-Marne counter-offensive.
-It followed the final German Spring Offensive, Operation Marneschutz-Reims (also known as the Friedensturm or peace offensive).
-The primary objective of the attack was to cut both the Soissons – Château-Thierry road and the railroad running south from Soissons to Château-Thierry.
-As these were the main supply routes for the German forces in the Marne salient, cutting them would severely impair the Germans' ability to supply its armies defending it.
-This would force them to retreat and give up their gains.
+L'Ourcq is a river about 30 mi to the south.)) was fought on the Western Front during World War I. Waged from 18 to 22 July 1918 between the French (with American and British assistance) and the German armies, the battle was part of the Allied response to the German offensive launched on 15 July, which had launched the Second Battle of the Marne.

+The primary objective of the Allied attack was to cut both the Soissons – Château-Thierry road and the railroad running south from Soissons to Château-Thierry.
+As these were the main supply routes for the German forces in the Marne salient, cutting them would severely impair the Germans' ability to supply its armies defending it, forcing them to retreat and give up their gains.

 This battle marked the turning point of the war as the Germans would be on the defensive for the remainder of the conflict.

 Background

 The Russian withdrawal from the war after the Treaty of Brest-Litovsk on 3 March 1918 freed 42 German divisions which had been fighting on the Eastern Front, providing a temporary numeric advantage over the Allies on the Western Front.
-The Germans realized their only remaining chance for victory on the Western Front was to defeat the Allies before the United States could be fully deployed.

-Beginning on 21 March 1918 the Germans launched a series of five offensives known as the 1918 Spring Offensive, or Kaiserschlacht (Kaiser’s Battle).
-The first two offensives, Michael and Georgette, were aimed at the British armies.
-The objectives were to separate the British and French forces, to push the British armies back to the English Channel and to cut the rail line through Hazebrouck, the main supply line for the British force.
-Although successful in pushing the British back, Michael was unsuccessful in separating the French and British armies while Georgette was checked north of Hazebrouck and failed to cut the British supply line.
+The Germans realized their only remaining chance for victory on the Western Front was to defeat the Allies before the United States could fully mobilize, equip, and deploy their large manpower reserves.
+Beginning on 21 March 1918 the Germans launched a series of four offensives known as the 1918 Spring Offensive, or Kaiserschlacht (Kaiser’s Battle).
+By the end of the Spring Offensive, the German Army had inflicted heavy losses on the British and French armies and seized large amounts of territory, but had sustained heavy losses of their own and failed to create the conditions for final victory.

-The third offensive, Blücher-Yorck, was a diversionary thrust toward Paris to compel the French to move some of their reserves eastward away from the British.
-This would be accomplished by attacking the French Sixth Army along the Chemin des Dames ridge between Soissons and Reims.
-This attack, while succeeding in pushing the French Sixth Army south to Château-Thierry and the northern bank of the Marne River, failed to draw French reserves away from the British.